Chart Color Schemes

 The level of residential development activity in East Killara is very low in comparison to the average area assessed nationally by AreaSearch

-East Killara has recorded no new dwelling approvals from 2017 to present.
-This indicates a mature, established suburb where available land for new construction is limited.
-For buyers, this scarcity of new housing stock typically supports property values and means competition may be primarily among existing homes.
+East Killara has recorded zero new dwelling approvals over the past five years.
+This indicates a mature, established suburb with limited land available for new construction.
+For buyers, this scarcity of new housing stock typically supports property values and may result in competition primarily among existing homes.

-Relative to Greater Sydney, East Killara records markedly lower building activity, with only five approvals in the past year compared to Greater Sydney's 17,408.
-This constrained new construction usually reinforces demand and pricing for existing homes.
-Nationally, there were 235,693 dwelling approvals in the same period, indicating East Killara's established nature and suggesting potential planning limitations.
+Compared to Greater Sydney, East Killara records significantly lower building activity, which usually reinforces demand and pricing for existing homes.
+This level of activity is also below the national average, suggesting the area's established nature and potential planning limitations.

 Frequently Asked Questions - Development